ingo/ingo.github.io/_recipes/civisli_biber_red_pepper_spread.md

 ---
-title: Civisli Biber (Red Pepper Spread)
+author: Ingo Muschenetz
 category: Sides
 description: This red pepper paste has a nice texture and flavor from the addition of walnuts.
 Serve it with pita chips, crackers, or as a spread on sandwiches.
-image: civislibiber.jpg
+image: civisli_biber_red_pepper_spread.jpg
 size: 2 cups
 time: 30 minutes
-author: Ingo Muschenetz
+title: Civisli Biber (Red Pepper Spread)
 ---
 ### Ingredients

 * `4` red bell peppers